CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Liquids/WeightedLiquidStack.md

 It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops/)), so better be safe than sorry and add the import.
 `import crafttweaker.item.WeightedLiquidStack;`

+## Implementing IWeightedIngredient
+WeightedLiquidStack implements [IWeightedIngredient](/Vanilla/Items/IWeightedIngredient/).
+That means all functions available to [IWeightedIngredient](/Vanilla/Items/IWeightedIngredient/) also are available to WeightedLiquidStack.

 ## Calling a weightedLiquidStack
 You can derive a weightedLiquidStack from an [ILiquidStack](/Vanilla/Liquids/ILiquidStack/) by either using the modulo operator or the weight function on it.